Open-ET/flux-data-qaqc/docs/source/tutorial.rst

 `here <https://www.mesonet.org/images/site/ASCE_Evapotranspiration_Formula.pdf>`__.
-This calculation is a simple method based primarily on elevation and latitude which results in a theoretical envelope of :math:`R_{so}` as a function of the day of the year,
+This calculation is a simple method based primarily on elevation and latitude which results in a theoretical envelope of :math:`R_{so}` as a function of the day of year,

 .. math::  R_{so} = \left(5 + 2 \times 10^{-5} z \right) R_a